-3.8 Status Update on pending issues:
+2.34 Status Update on pending issues:

-Serial No Issue Decision taken in the previous TCC/ ERPC Meetings 1 Spare Reactor procurement under Eastern Regional 217th OCC consented to the proposal of reactor spares as follows: Pool as per CEA norms STATE VOLTAGE SIZE STORAGE PLACE

-1 1

-WEST BENGAL 400 KV 125 MVAR DURGAPUR SS

-80 MVAR BINAGURI SS

-SIKKIM 220 KV 31.5 MVAR NEW MELLI SS

-JHARKHAND 400 KV 125 MVAR NEW RANCHI SS

-ODHISSA 400 KV 63 MVAR ROURKELLA SS

-2 Update on Implementation of Bus Bar protection at 220 KV Assessing merit of the proposal, 52nd ERPC concurred estimated expenditure of Rs.
-55.67 Crores (exclusive of GST but including transportation cost) towards procurement of spare reactors in ER pool by Powergrid ER-II as per CEA spare norms. updated: Cost estimate towards procurement of approved spare reactors of different capacity has been prepared and proposal is under approval.
+Serial No Issue Decision taken in the previous TCC/ ERPC Meetings 1 Spare Reactor procurement under Eastern Regional 217th OCC con follows: f reactor spares as Pool as per CEA norms STATE VOLTAGE SIZE SIZE STORAGE PLACE WEST BENGAL 400 KV 125 MVAR DURGAPUR SS 80 MVAR BINAGURI SS SIKKIM 220 KV 31.5 MVAR NEW MELLI SS JHARKHAND 400 KV 125 MVAR NEW RANCHI SS ODHISSA 400 KV 63 MVAR ROURKELLA SS 2 but including transportation cost) towards procurement of spare reactors in ER pool by Powergrid ER-II as per CEA spare norms. updated: In 53rd TCC Meeting, Powergrid updated that Cost estimate towards procurement of approved spare reactors of different capacity has been prepared and proposal is under approval.
 LOA is expected by May'25.
-Powergrid may update.
-The issue of busbar protection at 220 kV Ramchandrapur S/s, 220 kV Tenughat S/s was also highlighted in many of the PCC Meetings but no progress has been made in order to make them functional.
+In 54th TCC meeting, Powergrid intimated that the tender evaluation is on progress.
+Update on Implementation of Bus Bar protection at 220 KV The issue of busbar protection at 220 kV Ramchandrapur S/s, 220 kV Tenughat S/s was also highlighted in many of the PCC Meetings but no progress has been made in order to make them functional.
 Substations.
-BSPTCL: 220 kV Biharsharif S/s

-JUSNL: 220 kV Ramchandrapur S/s, 220 kV Chaibasa S/s

-TVNL: 220 kV Tenughat S/s (electromechanical relay)

-In 52nd TCC Meeting
+BSPTCL: 220 k\ / Biharsharif S/s 3 JUSNL: 220 kV Ramchandrapur S/s, 220 kV Chaibasa S/s TVNL: 220 kV Tenughat S/s (electromechanical relay) In 52nd TCC Meeting JUSNL updated that Bus bar Protection at 220 kV Ramchandrapur S/s & 220 kV Chaibasa S/s shall be implemented by December-2024.

-JUSNL updated that Bus bar Protection at 220 kN Ramchandrapur S/s & 220 kV Chaibasa S/s shall be implemented by December-2024.
-BSPTCL submitted that they are constructing new control room at 220 kV Biharsharif S/s which shall be completed by end of 2024.During shifting of the equipment from Old S/S to New S/S, bus ba Protection shall be implemented.
+BSPTCL submitted that they are constructing new control room at 220 kV Biharsharif S/s which shall be completed by end of 2024.During shifting of the equipment from Old S/S to New S/S, bus bar Protection

+shall be implemented.

 BSPTCL & JUSNL may update.
+In 54 th TCC meeting:

+The target date of completion was updated as follows:

+Ramchandrapur: Dec-2025

+Biharsharif: March-2026

+Tenughat: March-2026

-3.9 Status of upcoming Generation Projects: ERPC Secretariat
+2.35 Status of upcoming Generation Projects: ERPC Secretariat

-Generating unit Update as per 53 rd TCC meeting Barh stage-I U#3 (660 MW) ✓ Delay is attributed to transport of Generator stator from Russia. ✓ Barh stage-I U#3 (660 MW) will complete synchronization by March 2025.
-Patratu ✓ JUSNL was requested to update on the commissioning of transmission line for evacuation of Patratu generation. ✓ As information received from JUSNL, one unit of Patratu(800 MW) is expected by March 2025.
+Generating unit Update as per 53 rd TCC meeting Update as per 54 th TCC meeting Barh stage-I U#3 (660 MW) ✓ Delay is attributed to transport of Generator stator from Russia. ✓ Barh stage-I U#3 (660 MW) will complete synchronization by March 2025. ✓ NTPC updated that CoD of the said unit is scheduled for the 1st week of July.
+Patratu ✓ JUSNL was requested to update on the commissioning of transmission line for evacuation of Patratu generation. ✓ As information received from JUSNL, one unit of Patratu (800 MW) is expected by March 2025. ✓ The transmission line for evacuation of Patratu generation will be ready by 15th July 2025.
 Buxar TPP(SJVN) Representative from SJVN updated that Unit#1 is likely to be synchronized by March 2025.
-Talcher-III(2x 660 MW) Teesta-VI(500 MW)
+Informed the forum that said unit is likely to be synced by July 15,2025 and CoD may be done in Aug, 2025.
+Teesta- VI(500 MW) To be commissioned by 2027.